Hyunwoo-Park-Yonsei/hyunwoo.github.io/content/project/rl_planning/index.md

 #slides: example
 ---
 ### 🧾 Introduction
+- Traditional trajectory planning for autonomous vehicles often relies on heuristics or simple rules, which limit generalization and complex behavior handling.
+- Reinforcement learning (RL) has the potential to overcome these limitations, but suffers from instability and often ignores uncertainty during planning.
+- This work addresses both issues by proposing an uncertainty-aware RL-based trajectory planner.
 ### ⚙️ Method
+- The proposed method uses an iterative reward prediction framework, which forecasts expected future states and incorporates them into the learning process to improve training stability.
+- Additionally, it applies uncertainty propagation techniques to make the agent aware of environmental and model uncertainties during trajectory planning.
+- This dual approach improves both the robustness and adaptability of the RL agent.
 ### ✅ Result
-Traditional trajectory planning methods for autonomous vehicles have several limitations.
-For example, heuristic and explicit simple rules limit generalizability and hinder complex motions.
-These limitations can be addressed using reinforcement learning-based trajectory planning.
-However, reinforcement learning suffers from unstable learning and existing reinforcement learning-based trajectory planning methods do not consider the uncertainties.

-Thus, this paper, proposes a reinforcement learning-based trajectory planning method for autonomous vehicles.
-The proposed method involves an iterative reward prediction approach that iteratively predicts expectations of future states.
-These predicted states are then used to forecast rewards and integrated into the learning process to enhance stability.
-Additionally, a method is proposed that utilizes uncertainty propagation to make the reinforcement learning agent aware of uncertainties.

-The proposed method was evaluated using the CARLA simulator.
-Compared to the baseline methods, the proposed method reduced the collision rate by 60.17%, and increased the average reward by 30.82 times.
+- The method was evaluated in the CARLA simulator and compared with baseline RL planners.
+- It reduced the collision rate by 60.17% and increased the average reward by 30.82×, demonstrating significant improvements in both safety and performance.

-- dddd